That-Tech-Geek/Income-Inequality/README.md

 6. Kuznets, S. (1955).
 Economic growth and income inequality. *American Economic Review*.
 7. Stolper, W. F., & Samuelson, P. A. (1941).
 Protection and real wages. *Review of Economic Studies*.
 8. Winters, L. A., McCulloch, N., & McKay, A. (2004).
 Trade liberalization and poverty. *Journal of Economic Literature*.

+### 3.4 Model Specification
+We estimate the following OLS regression with robust standard errors: